 Use the Oso Dev Server

 Whether iterating on your policy locally or running integration tests in CI, hitting a remote service is not always the ideal developer experience.
-To bridge that gap, we offer a stripped-down Oso Dev Server (formerly Oso Local Development Binaary) that you can run offline.
+To bridge that gap, we offer a stripped-down Oso Dev Server (formerly Oso Local Development Binary) that you can run offline.

 Installation